dario-piotrowicz/next-apps-for-testing/README.md

 > Note: from this version on app dir apps require AsyncLocalStorage so this app relies on that addition (done in PR #115) and on the `nodejs_compat` flag

+## simple-app-dir-13.3.1

+Simple app using Next.js 13.3.1 using the app directory

+> Note: from this version on app dir apps require AsyncLocalStorage so this app relies on that addition (done in PR #115) and on the `nodejs_compat` flag

+> To switch things up it uses js and tailwind

 ## simple-pages-dir-13.2.4

 Simple app using Next.js 13.2.4 using the pages directory (no src nor app), it also has a dynamic route